Ivan Ribar: Biography

-Ribar was born in Vukmanić (part of Karlovac) and held a PhD in law.
+Ribar was born in Vukmanić (modern-day Karlovac, Croatia) and held a PhD in law.
 He worked as an attorney in Zagreb, Đakovo and Belgrade.

 Ribar lost his entire family during World War II: his two sons, Ivo "Lola" and Jurica, and his wife Antonija.
 Both Ivo and Jurica were killed in action in 1943 fighting for the Partisans, while Ribar's wife was executed by the Germans in 1944.
-Ivo, his older son, was in charge of the Young Communist League of Yugoslavia (SKOJ) during the war, and was proclaimed posthumously a People's Hero of Yugoslavia.
+Ivo, his older son, was in charge of the League of Communist Youth of Yugoslavia (SKOJ) during the war, and was proclaimed posthumously a People's Hero of Yugoslavia.